19hours/sg-statutes/Acts/Income Tax Act.md

 (3A) The total amount of deduction allowed under this section and sections 14, 14D and 14DA in respect of any expenditure incurred by a person for an approved research and development project in Singapore shall not exceed 200% of such expenditure incurred.

-(3AA) No deduction shall be allowed to any person under this section in respect of any expenditure for which a deduction has been allowed under section 14DA(1A) or (1B).
+(3AA) No deduction shall be allowed to any person under this section in respect of any expenditure for which a deduction has been allowed under section 14DA(2).

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (3B) Section 14D(4) and (5) shall apply in relation to the deduction of the expenditure and payments referred to in subsection (1)(aa), as they apply in relation to the deduction of the expenditure and payments referred to in section 14D(1)(aa) and (c), subject to the following modifications: